Philadelphia, PA - This Mother's Day is celebrated by all of the moms living at the Philadelphia Zoo, and this year the Zoo welcomes a few new babies.

 As a special Mother's Day message, The Philadelphia Zoo will share a special Mother's Day video showcasing all the new moms and their babies.

 - Sloth Bear: Born to Kayla, the Zoo's 7-year-old female, and 6-year old Bhalu.
 Debuting in March on the Zoo's new Facebook Live Program- Philly Zoo at 2 pm, the cub is growing by leaps and bounds.

-Black & White Ruffed Lemurs: A litter of two black-and-white ruffed lemurs born to 13-year-old mother, Kika.
+Black & White Ruffed Lemurs: A litter of two black-and-white ruffed lemurs born to Kika's 13-year-old mother.
 Father Huey was born here at the Zoo 14 years ago.
-The twins, named Mikey and Olivia, live with mom and dad as well as older
+The twins, named Mikey and Olivia, live with mom and dad as well as older.

-- Brothers Connor and Lucas, born in 2019, and Bob born in 2018.
-The whole group can frequently be seen bounding through Zoo360®, although the new youngsters are not quite ready for that.
-Black-and-white-ruffed lemurs are listed by IUCN as Critically Endangered in their native home in the tropical rainforests of eastern Madagascar.
+- Brothers Connor and Lucas, born in 2019, and Bob was born in 2018.
+You can frequently see the whole group bounding through Zoo360®, although the new youngsters are not quite ready for that.
+IUCN lists Black-and-white-ruffed lemurs as Critically Endangered in their native home in the tropical rainforests of eastern Madagascar.

 - Sebastopol Geese: Six eggs hatch in April.
 Sebastopol geese are a domestic goose breed, initially developed in Europe and popular beginning in the 1860s.
 Like other domestic breeds, they are descended from the wild graylag goose native to Europe.